aws/aws-iot-device-sdk-python-v2/samples/service_clients/fleet_provisioning_csr.md

 This will create a certificate and key in the `/tmp` folder with file names starting with `provision`.
 You can now use these temporary keys to perform the actual provisioning in the section below.

-### Create a certificate signing request and run the sample
+### Create a Certificate Signing Request and Run the Sample

 You'll need to create a certificate signing request in addition to the other steps above (creating the role, setting its policy, setting the template JSON, etc).